- The Distance Carbon FLZ is a premium lightweight, semi-adjustable, z-fold trekking pole with carbon shaft.

 Distance Carbon FLZ Versus Distance FLZ

 If you like the adjustable tri-fold design but the carbon price tag makes your eyes water, much of this review is equally applicable to the aluminum Distance FLZ poles.
 They’re 2.8 ounces heavier per pair and don’t have the shock absorbing properties of carbon fiber, but they cost $50 less and are more durable.
-They would be a better choice for someone who does a lot of off-trail backpacking on rugged terrain, where it’s easier to accidentally snap a carbon fiber shaft.
+They might be a better choice for someone who does a lot of off-trail backpacking on rugged terrain, where it’s easier to accidentally snap a carbon fiber shaft.

 Distance Carbon FLZ Versus Distance Carbon Z